 FLL is strongly committed to study abroad as a means of invaluable training in global citizenship.
-To this end, we work closely with the Office of International Program and Studies, which offers students several options for international study.
+To this end, we work closely with the Global Education Office, which offers students several options for international study.

 Additionally, FLL sponsors several other summer programs as seen below.